rosano/sharesnip/os-app/open-guide/text-en.md

 </div>

-*SNPPlayDetailToolbarArchiveButtonText* hides the item from the list unless there is filter text or the *SNPPlayRevealArchiveButtonText* button was pressed.
+*SNPCodeDetailToolbarArchiveButtonText* hides the item from the list unless there is filter text or the *SNPCodeRevealArchiveButtonText* button was pressed.

-*SNPPlayDetailMediaFetchButtonText* fetches the image, metadata, and embed url.
+*SNPCodeDetailMediaFetchButtonText* fetches the image, metadata, and embed url.

-*SNPPlayDetailFormNameFieldText* is the name for the item.
-If this is empty, it will be overwritten when pressing *SNPPlayDetailMediaFetchButtonText*.
+*SNPCodeDetailFormNameFieldText* is the name for the item.
+If this is empty, it will be overwritten when pressing *SNPCodeDetailMediaFetchButtonText*.

-*SNPPlayDetailFormNotesFieldText* can be used for any personal comments.
+*SNPCodeDetailFormNotesFieldText* can be used for any personal comments.
 Any text from a capture box will be placed here.

 *OLSKTaxonomyFieldText* can be used to organize items and make them easier to find.